 Although there are different types of pipes used to transport liquid from one point to another. it is crucial to label each pipe and indicate the direction of the movement of the content in it for the convenience of anyone working on it.

 Color coding water lines is highly effective in minimizing cross-contamination of hazards within a sanitary processing facility.
 Color coding may not have been made a requirement under the law; a company can use color coding to show its commitment to the quality and consistency of their products.
 Companies that are in the beverage, food processing, pharmaceutical, and dairy products industries use color coding to keep to a high level of safety first for their employees and also to end-consumers.

 Waterworks require compliance with certain recommended standards relative to pipe marking.
 The standard proposes that the name of the liquid or chemical and the direction of the flow be indicated on the pipe labels.
 However, the standard suggests a comprehensive color coding for the pipes that feed equipment.

 Color codes for separating pipes are classified into water lines, chemical lines, and others.
 In a situation when colors of the pipes in use are incredibly similar.
 It is suggested that a six-inch band should be used at every 30 inches to assist workers in identifying the content of each pipe.

-Color coding is very helpful for employees to identify the contents of pipes easily as well as the hazards they contain.
+Color coding water lines is very helpful for employees to identify the contents of pipes easily as well as the hazards they contain.
 With a comprehensive color code, employees are provided with in-depth information about the danger involved in the content of each pipe.
 This prepares them for work especially when they, unavoidably, have to work on the pipe.
-Color coding helps workers to move from one facility to another without having to master a new pipe marking system.
+Water line color coding helps workers to move from one facility to another without having to master a new pipe marking system.